vikasmunshi/sharedcalendar/README.md

-# sharedcalendar
-Python scripts for managing a shared calendar
+Python scripts for replicating events in a calendar.